astroumd/PHYS265-spring24/github.md

       git clone git@github.com:astroumd/PHYS265-spring24.git

+### Homework - method 1

-but to share your class work with the instructors, *your* repository needs to be private!
+To share your class work with the instructors, *your* repository needs to be private!

 Typically you will start at https://github.com/new to create a new repository, but make sure the **Private** button has been checked, and let it create a default **README.md** file!